owlmessenger/owl/doc/14_Channels.md

 Channels are an API only concept in Owl.
 A Channel is a place to send and receieve messages, but it does not necessarily map to any single implementation within Owl.

-The implementation for a direct message vs a public chat room would be different, but they would both appear as channels through the API, and you could manipulate them using the same APIs.
+The implementation for a direct message vs a public chat room are different, but they both appear as channels through the API, and you could manipulate them using the same APIs.

-Channels can be thought of as a map from EventPaths to Events.
+Channels can be thought of as a map from EntryPaths to Entries.

-## EventPaths
+## EntryPaths
-An event path is just a list of unsigned integers, which is capable of modeling nested threads.
+An EntryPath is a list of unsigned integers, which is capable of modeling nested threads.
 Channels are organized into threads of arbitrary depth.

-Events in the root of the channel are part of the main flow of the conversation.
+Entrys in the root of the channel are part of the main flow of the conversation.
-They have a EventPath with `length = 1`.
+They have a EntryPath with `length = 1`.

 e.g.
 ```